The amazing book Asynchronous Programming in

 andr17

-are scratch (temporary) registers.r18
+are linker’s scratch registers.r18

 It’s worth checking MacOS-specific ABI details: